 ‘Think about it.’
 Robbie pushed one palm to the ceiling, the other hand gripped the door and braced himself.

-‘Shit!
+‘Bugger!
 We’re in a STOLEN CAR!’
-Macka slammed both work-boots onto the break and the car screeched to a halt in the middle of the street.
+Macka slammed both work-boots onto the brakes and the car screeched to a halt in the middle of the street.

-Flinging both front doors open, the two men jumped out and bolted into the night leaving the car all alone.
+Flinging both front doors open, the two men bolted into the night leaving the car all alone.
 Doors open.
 Engine running.
 Lights on.
 Stereo singing…